blowfishxyz/blowfish-frontend-monorepo/packages/extension/README.md

    - At times the auto-reload can break and you will need to manually reload the Extension in `chrome://extensions`
 1. For more information refer to the [Plasmo docs](https://docs.plasmo.com/)

+## Running e2e tests locally
+1. Start the application in development mode with `pnpm dev`
+2. Run the e2e tests with `pnpm e2e`

 ## Making production build

 Run the following: